 While this should only be used if you’re unable to afford an urn for your loved one, it’s an excellent resource.
 These urns are typically damaged, though you probably won’t notice any difference on the surface.
 Once dented or scratched, they’re not “perfect” enough for a regular sale.
 These make the perfect option for someone in need of a free urn.

-You can ask your funeral home, crematorium, or online retailer if they have any damaged urns available for free or low-cost.
+You can ask your funeral home, crematorium, or online retailer if they have any damaged urns available for free or a low cost.
 If you find one online, you’ll typically only need to pay the shipping cost.

 4. Choose an inexpensive material